iamyixuan/GridOptimization/README.md

 | 2 | 0.9753 | 0.9765 |
 | 3 | 0.9748 | 0.9749 |

 The results indicate that both using local and using global information can yield high prediction accuracy.
 Area 2 & 3 show higher accuracy when using global features while area 1 shows higher accuracy when using local features.
 The score different between using local and global features in each area is small.
+The local features are sufficient enough to make accurate prediction camparing with using global information.

 ### Area Feature Importance